jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

     2. Pixie Doll Picker.
 Each has a description and is encoded by a small integer ID.
     3. Unit picker (mph/kph, °F/°C)
     4. Maybe other options?
 I don't recall
-2. Pixie Preview Page
+2. Pixie Preview Page:
-    5. Rendered Weatherpixie.
+    1. Rendered Weatherpixie.
-    6. URL to embed the image on your site.
+    2. URL to embed the image on your site.
-    7. Site navigation
+    3. Site navigation
 3. "About" page, background, links to resources, etc.
 4. Pixie Renderer.
 Given an airport, a doll series, and display options, renders a scene.
 If there is no current METAR data for that airport, renders daytime/nighttime background and a flag.
 5. Rendered Pixies served as images